M0ORY/epever-upower-tracer/README.md

 Fixed data types to be fixed as floats as influxdb just takes the first data type it gets and defaults to that then when the script tried to send a float after an initial int or vice versa this resulted in an error retuened from influxdb.
 This was visable as a hole in the data in grafana but very hard to catch in practive without logging.

+Changes:

+Added a "BAcurr" value to the output as the original BAamps was misleading.
+This is not Battery Amps as it mght suggest but the total output current of the charge controller buck converter.
+Actual battery charge / discharge current is the BAamps value less the DCamps (load) value.
+Negative for discharging and positive for charging.

 TO DO: Port to Python 3

 **EPSolar Tracer** AN/BN devices have been around for a while so this is just another attempt to establish a good monitoring package.